r3ddd/HomeServer/README.md

 **Always inspect code before using it**

 This script is an exact duplicate of Servers@Home's script with the addition of Lidarr, Readarr, and Profilarr.
-Nothing mor, nothing less.
+Nothing more, nothing less.